Facing a growing COVID crisis, Ford shuts down Ontario for the next four weeks

-Premier Doug Ford announced today that he is putting Ontario–Canada’s richest and most populous province–under lockdown for at least the next four weeks.
+Premier Doug Ford announced today that he is putting Ontario–Canada’s richest and most populous province–under lockdown for the next four weeks.

 The so-called “emergency break” provisions take effect Saturday across the province.